re-BIRDING

 2023 / video / 6K / 16:9 / colour / sound / 26 min

-In this film, I examine ecological and economic connections and effects in connection with the ongoing extinction of species.
+As in most of my works, I deal with marginalised groups and their absence in the established historiography and take a critical look at intentionally misconstructed narratives of the legacies of our ancestors. re-BIRDING examines the ecological and economic interrelationships and impacts with regard to the ongoing extinction of species and the dwindling biodiversity on earth.
+In the film I examine ecological and economic connections and effects in connection with the ongoing extinction of species.
 In doing so, I poetically link human voice production with that of selected endangered or already extinct bird species.
 The film sheds light on the current situation of songbirds in Europe in particular as well as on irretrievable colonial damage.
 Based on studies conducted by (transdisciplinary) research projects and bird stations and Red Bird Index lists, representatives of various endangered or already extinct bird species get a voice and reflect on current society, its ecological and economic structures as well as their view of the environment, and ask how far human treatment of nature affects biodiversity and ultimately us humans again.

 In the film, I reflect on colonial and ecological violence and alternative collective activities of reparation, recovery and restoration in terms of a more sustainable and harmonious relationship with the surroundings, the environment, the land.